tombonez/noTunes/README.md

 # noTunes

-noTunes is an application that will will prevent iTunes _or_ Apple Music from launching.
+noTunes is a macOS application that will will prevent iTunes _or_ Apple Music from launching.

 Simply launch the app and iTunes/Music will no longer be able to launch.